Addressing South Asia's Fissile Material Conundrum

 The Biggest Hurdles Working Against the Initiative

-India’s unsafeguarded civilian fissile material stockpiles are declared to have been earmarked as fuel for its upcoming fleet of fast breeder reactors (FBRs), the first of which (a 500 MWe prototype FBR) is yet to be commissioned after suffering seven start-up delays.[x]
+India’s unsafeguarded civilian fissile material stockpiles are declared to have been earmarked as fuel for its upcoming fleet of fast breeder reactors (FBRs), the first of which (a 500 MWe prototype FBR) is yet to be commissioned after suffering an eight-year start-up delay.[x]
 The FBRs – part of India’s three-stage nuclear energy program that have been kept outside safeguards under the IAEA separation plan – will be a ready source of an exponential increase in weapons- and reactor-grade Pu production when they are commissioned.
 This and India’s large-scale ongoing expansion of its enrichment, reprocessing, and Pu production infrastructure are also fueling Pakistan’s strategic anxieties and its threat calculus, which in turn are driving its operational and sufficiency requirements.
 Pakistan’s estimated existing stockpile of about 210-280 kg of weapons-grade Pu and 3.41 tons of weapons-grade HEU is barely sufficient to meet the warhead requirements of a credible deterrent comprising a triad-based arsenal of 11 types of ballistic and cruise missiles (including short-range systems like the Nasr).[xi]

 A second hurdle is that Pakistan lacks an excess stock of fissile material.
 Pakistan was a late starter in Pu production as a result of bureaucratic choices made four decades ago.
 Pakistan began work on its first 50 MW (thermal) production reactor in 1986; it was commissioned after 11 years.
 It has added three small 50 MW Pu production reactors since 1998, with the third and fourth reactors going on-line as recently as 2011 and 2014.[xii]